udengaardandersent-ELS/maven-multi-project-example/README.md

 However, **IntelliJ IDEA does not behave as expected** in this scenario:

-- IntelliJ shows errors on all warnings, including those that are explicitly suppressed via the `-Xlint` options.
+- IntelliJ provoke build errors on all warnings, including those that are explicitly suppressed via the `-Xlint` options.
 - IntelliJ fails to suppress warnings like `-deprecation` and `-processing` which are configured to be ignored.
 - This discrepancy causes confusion and false-positive error reporting inside the IDE, although Maven builds succeed.